aragon/connect/docs/connectors/tokens-app.md

 )
 ```

-Once you have a an instance of the `TokenManager` object you can use the following API to fetch data.
+Once you have a an instance of the `TokenManager` object, you can use the following API to fetch data.

 ### tokenManager\#token\(tokenManagerAddress\)